wcota/rndgen-fortran/README.md

 - `example`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and floats between -5.2 and 100.9, resets, and repeats the process.
 - `example-vojta`: Original example by Thomas Vojta, from <https://web.mst.edu/vojtat/class_5403/kiss05/rtest.f90>
 - `example-save`: Generates 10 random numbers, resets, and saves the state after 5 runs.
 Then, reads from the file.
 - `example-2gen`: Runs two generators simultaneously.
-Usage: `fpm test example-2gen -- seed1 seed2`
+Usage: `fpm run --example example-2gen -- seed1 seed2`
 - `example-2gen-invert`: Same as the previous example, but swaps the seeds after a reset.
 - `example-PL`: Generates four sequences of power-law distributed random numbers.

-Expected outputs are available at `test/output-*.txt`.
+Expected outputs are available at `example/output-*.txt`.

 Tested with `gfortran`, `ifort`, and `ifx` compilers.
 To use a specific compiler, run with `fpm --compiler=ifort [...]`.